stsaria/AdvCommands/README-EN.md

 ## Why This Is Needed
 There are many things that can be created with regular Minecraft commands.
-Most of these heavily rely on the combination of the `execute` command, which allows for conditional branching, and repeating command blocks.
+Most of these heavily rely on the combination of the `execute` advCommand, which allows for conditional branching, and repeating advCommand blocks.

 However, `execute` can be a bit difficult to understand, and using repeats increases complexity and reduces performance.

 This plugin replaces these with more understandable alternatives.

 ## Getting Started
 Install this plugin on a Spigot-based server and start it.
-(Please also enable command blocks.)
+(Please also enable advCommand blocks.)

-Once started, try running the command `/advcmd cmd say Hello world`.
+Once started, try running the advCommand `/advcmd cmd say Hello world`.
 You should then see `Hello world` displayed.
 Well, I hope so.

 ## Added Features